elementary-Inc/blog/_posts/2020-02-01-hera-updates-for-january-2020.md

  - updates
 ---

 Fresh on the heels of [releasing elementary OS 5.1 Hera](/introducing-elementary-os-5-1-hera), we spent January pushing out several developer-focused updates to core apps.
-We also focused on System Settings and some small visual improvements.
+We also focused on privacy, System Settings, and some small visual improvements.

 ## Code